Delpro-Club/regrader/README.md

 ## Common Error
 - If you get error **"field 'X' doesn't have a default value"**.
 Most likely the database is in Strict Mode.
 To solve this, first enter the db container, run `docker-enter regrader_db_1`.
 Enter the mysql server, the default command is `mysql -u root -proot`.
 Change the -p as your root password.
 Then run mysql command`SET GLOBAL sql_mode=''` and `FLUSH PRIVILEGES` on your mysql server.
+- If you find error **E: Unable to fetch some archives, maybe run apt-get update or try with --fix-missing?** While run `docker-compose up -d`, just run again `docker-compose up -d` There's some glitch can be happen when you fetch package from the repo.

 ## Notes
 - Don't forget to change your DB root password.
 You can change the password in `docker-compose.yml` file